 In addition to the resources listed in this brochure, the ECTL has a wealth of resources that promote “best-practice” pedagogies in support of the active pursuit of teaching and learning excellence.
 Some of these resources are highlighted below.
 We encourage graduate assistants to browse our website for more information about the ECTL and the resources we make available to UW’s instructional community.

 The Graduate Teaching Assistant Handbook - This handbook was developed to facilitate your growth as an effective instructor for UW’s students.
 In the handbook, you will find fundamental teaching strategies and approaches to engaging students, as well as important legal and ethical responsibilities that you need to be aware of as an instructor.

 Teaching Tips and Resources - We provide information on teaching strategies, legal and ethical responsibilities, and career development, as well as technology services, books on teaching and learning, and more to members of the instructional community.

-Faculty Development Modules - This online teaching series is designed to further enhance your development and understanding of the principles of pedagogy.
+Online Higher Education Teaching Series - This online teaching series is designed to further enhance your development and understanding of the principles of pedagogy.
 You will find a myriad of ideas and suggestions for developing your teaching skills.

 The Writing Center - The center offers advice for all kinds of writing, including classroom assignments, theses and dissertations, resumes, articles for publication, conference presentations, and grant proposals.